-- 9.21 Examples of threatening or difficult behaviour may include: - 9.21.1 the person shouts very loudly and makes demands to see the officer they hold responsible (consideration should be given to any possible hearing impairment); - 9.21.2 threats are made to members of staff trying to be helpful; - 9.21.3 the language used to staff is abusive and upsetting; - 9.21.4 the person refuses to leave until their problem is resolved; and/or - 9.21.5 their continued presence causes disruption/distress to other visitors in the reception/general office area. - 9.22 Such difficult situations can sometimes be resolved by being patient, remaining calm, listening and identifying exactly what the problem is.
-If it is not possible to resolve the situation staff may: - 9.22.1 ensure another member of staff is present (telephone another office to request assistance if only one member of staff is on duty); - 9.22.2 remain behind the desk or counter; - 9.22.3 explain clearly that they are unable to help any further but will pass on details of their complaint to the relevant person, and ask the complainant to leave the premises; - 9.22.4 telephone a senior manager to ask for further assistance if necessary;
+- 9.21 Examples of threatening or difficult behaviour may include: - 9.21.1 the person shouts and/or makes demands to see the officer they hold responsible (consideration should be given to any possible hearing impairment); - 9.21.2 threats are made to members of staff trying to be helpful; - 9.21.3 the language used to staff is abusive and upsetting; - 9.21.4 the person refuses to leave until their problem is resolved; and/or - 9.21.5 their continued presence causes disruption/distress to other visitors in the reception/general office area. - 9.22 If it is not possible to resolve the situation staff may: - 9.22.1 ensure another member of staff is present (telephone another office to request assistance if only one member of staff is on duty); - 9.22.2 remain behind the desk or counter; - 9.22.3 explain clearly that they are unable to help any further but will pass on details of their complaint to the relevant person, and ask the complainant to leave the premises; - 9.22.4 telephone a senior manager to ask for further assistance if necessary; - 9.22.5 if the complainant refuses to calm down or to leave, press the alarm button for assistance, where appropriate;

-- 9.22.5 if the complainant refuses to calm down or to leave, press the alarm button for assistance, where appropriate; - 9.22.6 write up a clear account of exactly what has happened as quickly as possible after the incident has occurred, listing those present at the time, signing and dating the document and passing copies to their manager, the Information and Data Protection Officer, and a member of the Human Resources team; and/or - 9.22.7 contact the Police.
+- 9.22.6 write up a clear account of exactly what has happened as soon as possible after the incident has occurred, listing those present at the time, signing and dating the document and passing copies to their manager, the Information and Data Protection Officer, and a member of the Human Resources team; and/or - 9.22.7 contact the Police.